Combining Academic Rigor with Common Sense

-SEED believes in the Modern Portfolio Theory that non-diversifiable risk and returns are linked.
-That does not mean that we adhere to any single model or index.
-Asset pricing models are just that, models.
-As such, we require that they be not only theoretically sound and supported by empirical data, but also sensible for the unique situation of each investor.
-A value bias across all asset classes typically meets these tests.
+A value bias across and within all asset classes meets these tests.
 Likewise, minimizing fees and taxes are also both academically supported and common sense strategies, and we are thus often just buy and hold — a simple, straightforward approach championed by such investment luminaries as Warren Buffet, consistent with academic research, as well as tax and cost effective.
 However, unlike most otherwise passive value funds who trade in order to track their corresponding index, we manage and trade to optimize tax and trading cost efficiency and keep a value bias.

-Thankfully, a growing number of investors are discovering the low fee, tax efficient benefits of passive index funds and ETFs.
-Although SEED uses passive index funds as they often avoid generating capital gains, index funds are not nearly as efficient at harvesting losses for an investor who owns the underlying stocks directly.
+Thankfully, a growing number of investors are discovering the low fee, tax efficient benefits of passive index funds and Exchange Traded Funds (ETFs).
+Although SEED uses passive index funds as they often avoid generating capital gains, index funds are often less efficient at harvesting losses for an investor who owns the underlying stocks directly.
 For those accounts where it makes sense, SEED can capture the benefits of recognizing the inevitable losses within a basket of stocks.
 These benefits include not only the modest tax write-off to income, but also the very real benefit of delaying capital gains, often permanently.
-By owning the individual stocks in the basket versus owning the fund, we can also very sensibly allocate the highest tax generating investments (mainly fixed income and high dividend paying stocks) to tax deferred accounts such as IRAs, not a possible option within a fund.
+By owning the individual stocks in the basket versus owning the fund, we can also very sensibly allocate the highest tax generating investments to tax deferred accounts such as IRAs, not an option within a fund.

 SEED also appreciates Warren Buffett’s adage to “be fearful when others are greedy and greedy when others are fearful”.
 To put it in academic parlance: risk premiums likely vary over time.
-Although ETFs and index funds are suitable investments for a simple buy and hold strategy, most are market value weighted and thus remain fully exposed to all fads and passively sit throughout all market dislocations – and for the most part, rightfully so.
+Although ETFs and index funds are suitable investments for a simple buy and hold strategy, most funds weight their holding by market size and thus remain fully exposed to all fads and passively sit throughout all market dislocations – and for the most part, rightfully so.
 While plenty of gurus will tout their record on picking stocks, spotting bubbles and foreseeing market bottoms, it is nearly impossible to separate the lucky from the skilled.
 We are not blind to value measures like PE multiples and yield when allocating assets.
 But, we never fool ourselves (or our clients) into believing we possess 20/20 vision into the future.
 We thus pursue only the most tax efficient means toward value focused asset allocation.

 Our common sense approach to applying Modern Portfolio Theory is not rocket science, and we don’t charge our clients pretending it is.
 In fact, at 0.30% of non-cash assets, our fees are often lower than many ETFs.
 If you are a high net-worth investor who doesn’t have either the time or temperament to implement our strategy yourself, please contact us at email@example.com so we can share more.